Ross Worner

-Ross Nicholas Worner (born 3 October 1989) is an English semi-professional footballer who plays as a goalkeeper for National League South club Havant & Waterlooville.
+Ross Nicholas Worner (born 3 October 1989) is an English semi-professional footballer who plays as a goalkeeper.

 Career

 Early years

 Worner was born in Hindhead, Surrey.
 He came through the youth academy of Football Conference club Woking, having joined the club at the age of 14.
 The goalkeeper made his first-team debut aged 17 as a 25th-minute substitute for the injured Nick Gindre against Cambridge United on 25 August 2007, keeping a clean sheet as the match finished a 0–0 draw.
 Worner went on to make a further 15 league appearances for the Cards in the 2007–08 season.
 As a result, Worner earned himself a full-time contract with the club, keeping him until 2008–09 season.
 During the 2007–08 season, Worner had a three-game loan spell at Woking-based club Westfield.

 After an injury struck season in 2008–09, he came back and was made first team goalkeeper by Graham Baker.
 He made 52 appearances during the season.
 He was awarded Manager's Player of the Year and Supporters' Club Player at the end of season awards.